mhassantrq/text-analysis-and-identification/README.md

     the dataset is run on svm. with term frequency and inverse document frequency done by from sklearn. the model achieve accuracy of 0.96 after a split of 0.2 test size.

     the functionality of uploading a text file was added for detection purpose along with the already given text area.

+    global explainability by displaying top 20 words choosen from both written and generated text.